AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-creator-does-not-have-access-to-form.md

 ---
-title: "Requests: Request form creator does not have access to form"
+title: 'Requests: Request form creator does not have access to form'
-description: "When a user creates a request form in Workfront Planning, and then attempts to access the form, they cannot access it, and they see the message You don't have access to this form."
+description: When a user creates a request form in Workfront Planning, and then attempts to access the form, they cannot access it, and they see the message You don't have access to this form.
 hidefromtoc: yes
 feature: Requests
+exl-id: 52c8ab6b-a950-4e13-b30b-8199e7c89223
 ---
 # Requests: Request form creator does not have access to form

 >[!NOTE]